Hub Climbing Mississauga is open to members and ten punch pass holders.

 You are responsible for your partner's reservation.
 If they need a daypass, you will have to pay for it at the time of reservation.
 You are also responsible for the fees if the person does not show up.

 No. You won't be able to enter the gym without a reservation.
 However, you can make a reservation when you arrive on your phone.
 We cannot guarantee that there will be time slots available.

 CAN I RESERVE 2 TIME SLOTS BACK TO BACK?

 You generally cannot advance reserve 2 slots back to back.
 If you book two time slots one after the other, the second one will be automatically cancelled.
 This gives other members a chance to get slots.
-The one exception is if you book the second slot no earlier than 12 hours prior to that time.

 CAN I EXCHANGE MY RESERVATION WITH SOMEONE ELSE?